fennychawlucky/Informal-essay/README.md

 Overview

 Hi, darling!
-Have you watched Jojo Moyes's novel！
+Have you read Jojo Moyes's novel！

 These soft and warm words have touched me!
 Hope these warm and full of sunshine stroy can also left something in your heart!
 Today, I know that one's emotion is the most complex part in one's heart.
 Someone can fall love in